cellml/libcellml/docs/dev_setup.rst

 - **Linux** Both Python and SWIG are already included, so no further action is needed.

-- **macOS** SWIG for MacOS can be accessed using the :swig:`downloads for Unix/Linux sources</download.html>` and building them locally according to the instructions provided on that page.
+- **macOS** SWIG for macOS can be accessed using the :swig:`downloads for Unix/Linux sources</download.html>` and building them locally according to the instructions provided on that page.

 .. _dev_setup_sphinx:

 Sphinx for Python documentation (optional)
 ------------------------------------------
 :sphinx:`Sphinx<>` is an additional documentation tool used here to assemble documentation of the Python bindings.
 Instructions for all operating systems can be found on their :sphinx:`Installation page</usage/installation.html>`.
 The current version (2.0.1) needs Python version 3.5.2 or later (note that Python subversions 3.5.0 and 3.5.1 will still raise an :github_rtd:`import error</3812>` despite being reported fixed since version Sphinx 1.7.2).